robc79/desk/Diary.md

 - [done] (s) Soft delete of items.
 - (s) Copy of item.
 - [done] (xs) Rename wasabi service interface to `IImageService`.
-- (?)
+- [done] (?)
 Bug on live with user report.
 Get a 500 page.

 ### Notes

 Copy of item should show the add item screen with the values filled in already, based on the copied item.

+Re-uploaded whole site to fix report error.
+Not getting logs written out, raise a support ticket.
+Sorted, needed to write to the `data` folder up one level.